ml-energy/gpu_power_monitor_tui/README.md

 I wrote this (with the help of ChatGPT) for a live demo, so I made it extra-resilient to potential errors that might crash the program.
 The TUI should survive terminal resizing events and random curses errors.

+If you need a programmatic GPU energy measurement tool, check out the [Zeus repository](https://github.com/ml-energy/zeus). [`ZeusMonitor`](https://ml.energy/zeus/reference/monitor/energy/#zeus.monitor.energy.ZeusMonitor) is built for that.

 ## How to use

 This application requires NVML (`libnvidia-ml.so`) on your system.
 It comes together with the CUDA toolkit.